 Jason, tech foraging is the process of finding appropriate technologies to fill key capability gaps for the U.S. government.
 How does that relate to what KDT is doing at Koch?

-One of KDT’s key mandates is to find founders with technologies and solutions that can transform Koch Industries.
+One of KDT’s key mandates is to find founders with technologies and solutions that can transform Koch, Inc..
 We’re looking for solutions to the problems we’re facing, and with 120,000 employees across 70 countries – working in dozens of industries – we have no shortage of opportunities.
 To find these people, we need a robust network.
 Now, this is something Koch has always done really well, so our work at KDT is really an extension of that.

 Koch was built on the idea of virtuous cycles of mutual benefit.
 So many of our business units were already scanning the horizon for new technologies and thinking of how they could be implemented to transform our businesses.
 But it can’t just be a “Koch-centric” model, or your partners aren’t going to stick around for long.
 So, we’re always looking for what we can do beyond the check to help our partners succeed.
 What capabilities can we bring to them, what customers can we introduce them to, how can we help them prove out or pivot their technology in one of the world’s biggest real-world laboratories?